-Records in the Inventory table are delimited by carriage-return line-feed pairs; each record has two fields, delimited by a single comma.
+Records in the Inventory table are delimited either by the line-feed character or by carriage-return line-feed pairs; each record has two fields, delimited by a single comma.

 The first field contains the member status, denoted by a single character.
 'P' indicates that the product is a primary member of the collection; 'S' indicates that the product is a secondary member.
 The second field contains the LID or LIDVID for a basic product.